Pogacar crushes Roglic to seal Tour de France title - WHIZ News

 Not since British riders Bradley Wiggins and Chris Froome finished 1-2 at the 2012 Tour has one nation taken the top two spots.

-But almost everyone — even Pogacar — had been expecting that Roglic would be rolling into Paris with the yellow jersey on his shoulders, on his way to becoming Slovenia’s first winner.
-Roglic had taken the race lead on Stage 9 and held it all the way to Saturday, the worst day to lose it.
-He now trails Pogacar by 59 seconds.
+But almost everyone — even Pogacar — had expected that Roglic would roll into Paris with the yellow jersey on his shoulders, sipping Champagne in the saddle on the processional ride, on his way to becoming Slovenia’s first winner.
+Roglic had taken the race lead on Stage 9 and held it all the way to Saturday, Stage 20, the worst day to lose it.
+He now trails Pogacar by 59 seconds overall.

 “I cannot believe how hard it must be for him,” Pogacar said.
 “He must be devastated.
 But that’s bike racing.”

-Only a major mishap Sunday — highly unlikely — on what is traditionally a leisurely and ceremonial ride into Paris before the final sprint to the line will prevent Pogacar from taking over from 2019 winner Egan Bernal, who was 22, as the youngest post-war champion.
+Only a major mishap Sunday — highly unlikely — will prevent Pogacar from taking over from 2019 winner Egan Bernal, who was 22, as the youngest post-war champion.
+So sure is his victory that he was already introduced at the race organizers’ press conference Saturday evening as the Tour winner.

 “I can’t wait to cross the line in Paris,” Pogacar said.

-Australian Richie Porte will complete the podium, having ridden his way from fourth to third overall in the time trial to the Planches des Belles Filles ski station in eastern France.
-Porte is a veteran of 10 Tours, but he’d only once finished in the top 10 — a fifth place in 2016 — before now in a career sometimes dogged by ill-fortune.
+Australian Richie Porte will complete the podium, after he time-trialed brilliantly to hoist himself from fourth to third overall.
+Porte is a veteran of 10 Tours, but he’d only once finished in the top 10 — a fifth place in 2016 — in a career sometimes dogged by ill-fortune.

-Aged 35, he had wanted a picture of him on the Tour podium before his career ends.
+Aged 35, Porte wanted a picture of himself on the Tour podium before his career ends.
 He’ll get that Sunday.

 “It really does feel like a victory,” Porte said.